-What is a Structural Metal Fabricator or Fitter?
+What You Need to Know About Structural Metal Fabricator or Fitter

-Structural Metal Fabricator or Fitter Definition Fabricate, position, align, and fit parts of structural metal products.
+Structural Metal Fabricator or Fitter Example Fabricate, position, align, and fit parts of structural metal products.

-A Day in the Life of a Structural Metal Fabricator or Fitter
+Life As a Structural Metal Fabricator or Fitter

 - Lay out and examine metal stock or workpieces to be processed to ensure that specifications are met.

 What Every Structural Metal Fabricator or Fitter Should Know